 However, WooCommerce takes the cake for help and support.
 Not only does it have its own small, in-house support team and ticket system, but you also get access to your hosting provider’s support services.

 Most hosting providers don’t skimp on the customer service options, either.
 Bluehost earns a perfect 100% for customer support in our hosting research, and offers live chat, email tickets, and 24/7 phone support.

 WooCommerce is pretty unbeatable for help and support.
 Between WooCommerce itself and your hosting provider, you’ll have double the support options to help you.
 Shopify and BigCommerce offer good options, but they can’t compare to having WooCommerce and Bluehost on the same team!

 This section is where things get little complicated.
 While Shopify and BigCommerce have set price plans, so you know exactly what you’re going to pay, calculating your WooCommerce costs takes a bit more time.

 What do we mean?
 Well, WooCommerce is a free plugin, so there’s no cost there.
-However, you’ll need to pay for extras like SSL security certificate ($9 per year), a theme costing $39, and your own web hosting, which usually comes to around $10 per month.
+However, you’ll need to pay for extras like an SSL security certificate ($9 per year) and your own web hosting, which usually comes to around $10 per month.

-You can get an SSL security certificate, theme and hosting from Bluehost from just $6.95/month (usually $13.99).
+You can get an SSL security certificate and hosting from Bluehost from just $6.95/month (usually $13.99).